WABC-TV: 2000–present

 On September 24, 2011, the station began broadcasting its newscasts and public affairs programs from a new street-level window studio at a former Disney Store location in the ABC building on 66th Street and Columbus Avenue.
 The space previously used for news broadcasts was used to expand the Live with Kelly studio.
-In January 2012, the station also expanded its weekend 11:00 p.m. newscasts to an hour.
-On September 8, 2014, the station expanded its Noon newscast to one full hour from the previous half hour.
+In January 2012, the station also expanded its weekend 11 p.m. newscasts to an hour.
+On September 8, 2014, the station expanded its Noon newscast to one full hour from the previous half-hour.

-WABC-TV will leave its longtime home of Lincoln Square upon the completion of a new campus for Disney, located at Hudson Square in Lower Manhattan in 2025.

-On January 31, 2022, WABC announced they would be launching a 24/7 stream titled "ABC 7 New York 24/7 Stream."
+On January 31, 2022, WABC announced they would be launching a streaming channel titled "ABC 7 New York 24/7 Stream".
 As part of the launch of the service, WABC announced a new 6:30 p.m. newscast, available only through the stream.

+On September 11, 2023, WABC-TV, along with sister stations WPVI-TV and WTVD in Durham, North Carolina, launched an additional hour-long newscast at 10 a.m. which took over the time slot previously occupied by Tamron Hall.
+The broadcast delivers news in a traditional format, and also allows more focus to be placed on local newsmakers, and further discussion on topics addressed on Good Morning America and Live with Kelly and Mark.
+WABC delayed its launch by one day, due to coverage of events in the city, marking the anniversary of the attacks of September 11, 2001.

+WABC-TV left its longtime home of Lincoln Square for a new Disney campus, located at Hudson Square in Lower Manhattan, on February 22, 2025.